Mixing together Tennessee twang, southern storytelling, and a big, booming baritone, James Carothers makes throwback country music for modern times.

 Second chances blowin’ in the wind

-Joined by Combs and other all-stars like guitarist Phil Valdez, fiddle player Ross Holms, steel player Spencer Cullum Jr, mixer Andija Tokic, and multi-instrumentalist Jon Estes (who pulls triple duty as Relapse's producer and engineer, too), Carothers recorded his newest album over seven days.
+Joined by Combs and other all-stars like guitarist Phil Valdez, fiddle player Ross Holms, steel player Spencer Cullum Jr, mixer Andija Tokic, and multi-instrumentalist Jon Estes (who pulls triple duty as Relapse's producer and engineer, too), Carothers recorded the album over seven days.
 The goal was to keep things from sounding too polished.
 The band captured 12 songs during a handful of live takes at Nashville's Bomb Shelter Studio, bringing the music — fueled with lyrics that veered from booze to breakups, in classic country style — to life.
 Although steeped in the swagger of country music's greatest stars, most of the album was written by Carothers, from the topical "Can't You Feel That Spirit ("a song that tells a redneck's viewpoint on all the social divide in the country right now," he explains) to the Celtic-influenced, fiddle-driven "Frost."
 His father, James Carothers II, Jerry Lee Combs, Gerald Gallant, and J.R.
 Banks also have cuts and co-writes on the project.

 A couple of well-chosen covers were tossed into the mix, too.
 There's a revised, fiddle-fueled version of George Jones' "Choices," a song Carothers once performed alongside its original writer, Billy Yates, while Nancy Jones sat in the front row.
 There's also an updated take on Waylon Jennings' "I've Always Been Crazy," which showcases Phil Valdez as one of Nashville's unsung guitar heroes.